 To sum up, the kindness and the friendliness of the three owners are incredible.
 They are constantly smiling (even when they are busy and stressed because of people coming to eat), they like chatting just like us about all the subject you can imagine, and the most important thing: they like to cook and they cook really good.
 You can also buy some potok (the best pastries ever!!) or try their home made mango ice cream without sugar added.
 Finally, you have to try the pineapple fresh fruit shake made by Elisa (her secret is to put some honey and sugar).

-In San Vicente, the accommodations business is not yet well developed but nevertheless you can easily find some good place to stay, and we even found a nice place fit for our wallet of budget traveler.
+In San Vicente, the accommodations business is not yet well developed.
+Nevertheless, you can easily find some good places to stay.
+We even found a nice place fit for our wallet of budget traveler…

-We stayed in Picardal Lodge 2 nights and if we could have extended our trip, we would have enjoyed staying there.
+And here is the secret: the Picardal Lodge!
+We stayed in Picardal Lodge for 2 nights.
+And to be honest, if we could have extended our trip, we would have enjoyed staying there.
 Is it a familial hotel: all the family is nice and smiling.
-Francis, the owner, is as helpful as possible and he can also provide you with some good tips and advice for taking the best of your trip around SV.
-They offer breakfast and the prices are ok (85 pesos for two delicious pancakes with chocolate and maple syrup).
+Francis, the owner, is as helpful as possible.
+Indeed, he will do his best to provide you all the nice and local tips for taking the best of your trip around SV.
+They offer breakfast and the prices are fine.
+Is is around 85 pesos for two delicious pancakes with chocolate and maple syrup.
+Yummy

-The rooms are simple but clean.
-The prices begin at 500 pesos (10€) for a double room with fan and private bathroom (cold water) but some other rooms have a private balcony and the A/C for 1 300 pesos.
+The rooms are simple but clean and the prices begin at 500 pesos (10€) for a double room with fan and private bathroom (cold water).
+Other rooms have a private balcony and the A/C for 1 300 pesos.
 The best rooms I guess are upstairs: from this floor, you can enjoy a wonderful sunset every night, just front of your room, with a stunning view on the bay.
 There are also middle rooms for 700 pesos by night.
 All the rooms are fine for staying some days.